Cidra, Puerto Rico: Demographics

 The population of Cidra increased steadily during the 20th Century.
 Since 1899, the population has risen more than 200%.
 According to the 2010 census, the municipality had 43,480 inhabitants.
 The 2020 census shows a decline in population to 39,970.

 According to the 2010 Census, 77% of the population identifies themselves as White, and 8.3% as African-American.
 Also, 48.9% of the population identified themselves as males, and 51.1% as females.
 Finally, 25% of the population is under 18 years old.
 The next biggest percentage of population (20.7%) is between 35 and 49 years old.

 Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
-In the November 2019 elections, Angel David Concepción González succeeded over the incumbent, Javier Carrasquillo, of the New Progressive Party (PNP) as mayor.
-He succeeded Angel L. Malavé Zayas in 2012, after Malavé was accused of lewd conduct in 2011.
-Malavé had served as mayor since being elected at the 1988 general elections.
+The current mayor of Cidra is Delvis Pagán Clavijo, of the New Progressive Party (PNP).
+He was first elected at the 2024 general elections.

 The city belongs to the Puerto Rico Senatorial district VI, which is represented by two Senators.
-In 2012, Miguel Pereira Castillo and Angel M. Rodríguez were elected as District Senators.
+In 2024, Rafael Santos Ortiz and Wilmer Reyes Berríos were elected as District Senators.